SaadSaid158/Basic-Port-Scanner/README.md

 ---

-Trust me, you are better offusing Nmap,
+Trust me, you are better off using Nmap.

 - SaadSaid158